IgniteUI/help-topics/topics/01_General-and-Getting-Started/07_Styling-and-Theming/~Deployment_Guide_Styling_and_Theming.md

-##<a id="_Styling_and_Theming_IgniteUI"></a>Styling and Theming Ignite UI
+##<a id="_Styling_and_Theming_IgniteUI"></a>Styling and Theming %%ProductName%%

 #### Overview

-Ignite UI™ utilizes the jQuery UI CSS Framework for styling and theming purposes. *Infragistics*, *Infragistics 2012*, *metro* and *iOS* are jQuery UI themes provided by Infragistics for use in your application.
-The default Twitter Bootstrap theme along with three custom ones – *Yeti*, *Superhero* and *Flatly*, compiled for usage with jQuery UI and Ignite UI controls are also available.
-This document shows how to setup your application for design time and overviews, how to create or customize a theme, and provides options for using Ignite UI CSS in production.
+%%ProductName%%™ utilizes the jQuery UI CSS Framework for styling and theming purposes. *Infragistics*, *Infragistics 2012*, *metro* and *iOS* are jQuery UI themes provided by Infragistics for use in your application.
+The default Twitter Bootstrap theme along with three custom ones – *Yeti*, *Superhero* and *Flatly*, compiled for usage with jQuery UI and %%ProductName%% controls are also available.
+This document shows how to setup your application for design time and overviews, how to create or customize a theme, and provides options for using %%ProductName%% CSS in production.

 #### Organization of CSS resources

-Provided with Ignite UI is a set of combined and minified themes for use in a production environment.
+Provided with %%ProductName%% is a set of combined and minified themes for use in a production environment.
 These minified versions reduce the readability of the CSS but in production allow for faster download of resources across the network.

 CSS files are reorganized in the structure described below: